 Creating a Pioreactor cluster

 Pioreactors are able to be used as individual units, or in concert with other Pioreactors.
 In either case, a Pioreactor needs to be assigned as a leader.
 The leader unit controls other Pioreactors (and that may include itself), stores the database, hosts the web interface, and is the interface between users and the hardware.
+A leader will communicate and control all the workers (non-leader Pioreactors) in the inventory.

 When you set up your first Pioreactor using our software installation guide, your Pioreactor was set up to be a leader already.
 You only need one leader in a Pioreactor cluster.